hanlynn-aung/social-media/README.md

-d# Nightlife & Club Booking API
+# Nightlife & Club Booking API

 A comprehensive REST API for a Nightlife and Social Media application.
 This platform allows users to find bars/clubs, book tables, chat in groups, and see upcoming events.